Octavius-Dante/Arthelais/ex_27/Readme.md

 **Service calls**

+The following links are used in my demo server the path starting from '/sap/opu/odata/IWBEP/------------' this remains the same only domain and port differs according to company's OData service path

 1. *Service document - When we hit an OData service it loads the service document which shows collection of all the entity sets.
 Entity Set - End point on which we apply all the CURDQ Operation.*

 ```http